nikitaaa23/Pizzitalia-landing-page/README.md

+ #  Responsive Restaurant Website (Pizzitalia)
-Responsive website of a restaurant 'Pizzitalia' using HTML, CSS and JavaScript
+  Responsive website of a restaurant using HTML, CSS and JavaScript.